vectorwing/FarmersDelight/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior:**
 A clear and concise description of what you expected to happen.

+**Logs**
+Even if the game didn't crash, please submit your client/server logs as well.
+They contain vital information to troubleshoot the issue.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.